-Spaces available for September 2019 & January 2020, please click on the link below to complete an application form
+Spaces available from September 2020, please click on the link below to complete an application form

 Seagulls Lookout is an exciting, stimulating and challenging environment for 3 /4 year olds.
 We have seven groups of approximately 12 children, some of which are full time, some part time.
 Each group has a key person who is directly responsible for the children in their group.
 They are the first point of daily contact, they keep learning diaries noting development and progression, they also do the assessment procedures as they have an in-depth knowledge of the children.